BDC Hamburger Icon

 Step 2: Give your employees cybersecurity chops.

-Educating employees on how to stay safe online is extremely important, particularly with many workers still connecting remotely.
+Educating employees on how to stay safe online is extremely important, particularly if you offer remote access to employees working from home or outside the office.
 Clicking on a phishing link in an email or visiting a questionable website are still common ways to infect a network, which is why employees need to know what to be on the lookout for.
 It’s also important to require strong passwords and multifactor authentication when logging in to the network.
-Miller-Osborn said periodically conducting phishing tests of your staff won’t break the bank and will help identify any areas where further training is necessary.
+Miller-Osborn said conducting phishing tests of your staff periodically won’t break the bank and will help identify any areas where further training is necessary.

 Step 3: Fortify your network.